#tftp lally

 For the following weeks, Selena feels like she's constantly being watched while she's in the house.
 (Presumably, Cade also feels that way, since he's literally avoiding his own house at this point.)
 She keeps searching the house, expecting to find Lally watching her, but she never sees him.

-Not getting any more information about Lally out of her husband, Selena goes to visit her mother-in-law to learn more about the robot that's apparently haunting her… and the relationship her husband has with it.
+Not getting any more information about Lally out of her husband, Selena goes to visit her mother-in-law to learn more about the robot that's apparently haunting her, and the relationship her husband has with it.

-Janice tells her that she always felt that Lally was "like a little brother" to Cade, giving the only child someone to play with.
+Janice tells her that she always felt that Lally was "like a little brother" to Cade, giving her only child someone to play with.
 She also says that one of Cade's friends once snuck into the game with Cade, which was against the rules (only one child could play with Lally at a time), and that this same friend unfortunately died not long after in some sort of accident.

 Janice also says that Lally had no moving parts, and that, to play hide-and-seek with him, the kids would have to pick him up and move him around.
 (I literally burst out laughing at this point, both because we now have a non-moving robot walking around when it literally does not have the appropriate body parts to do so, but also because that's just the dumbest premise for a children's arcade game I've ever heard.)

 Back at home, Selena hears strange sounds from various places around the house, and searches for the source, finding nothing.
-She becomes paranoid, and actually starts packing her belongings, preparing the leave both the house and her husband to get away from whatever has been released into the house.
+She becomes paranoid, and actually starts packing her belongings, preparing to leave both the house and her husband to get away from whatever has been released into the house.

 During her searching, she finds Cade hiding behind the couch.
 He looks around the room, silently and frantically.
 Selena looks at his face and can barely recognize him.
 He ends up trapping her on the couch and threatening her.
 Selena becomes terrified of her own husband, and wonders how long he's been hiding this scary side of himself.